tushar8057/Car_Sales_Analysis-PowerBi/README.md

 ## Objective
 The primary objective is to clean and analyze the dataset to uncover trends, patterns, and insights that can aid decision-making.
 This includes creating visualizations and an interactive dashboard to present the findings effectively.

-## Dataset Description
-The dataset was sourced from car model sales records.
-It includes various attributes such as:

-- Dealer ID
-- Model
-- Date
-- Quantity Sold
-- Profit

 ## Interactive Dashboard
 The dashboard integrates various visualizations to provide a comprehensive view of the data.
 Interactive elements allow users to filter and drill down into specific aspects of the data.